dani-santos-code/music_inventory/README.md

 As a user that's not registered, you can only see the instruments and its details, either by accessing the web page or by accessing the provided endpoints.

-In order to add instruments to the inventory, edit or delete them, you need to sign in with your Google Account.
+In order to add instruments to the inventory, edit or delete them, sign in with your Google Account.

+You can only edit or delete instruments added by you.

 It is a project for the [Full Stack Web Development Nanodegree @Udacity](https://eu.udacity.com/course/full-stack-web-developer-nanodegree--nd004)